What Is Market Cap?

-If you read articles about the stock market or the economy, you will probably have come across the term "market capitalisation" at some point.
-But what is market capitalisation?
+If you read articles about the stock market or the economy, you will probably have come across the term "market capitalisation" or “market cap” at some point.
+But what is market cap?
 And what can it tell you about a company?

-In this article, we will look at these questions as well as how to use market capitalisation to group companies into different categories, whether it is a good indicator for purchasing stocks and more!
+In this article, we will answer these questions in detail.
+Furthermore, we will demonstrate how you can use market capitalisation to group companies into different categories, whether it is a good indicator for purchasing stocks and more!

 A company's market capitalisation indicates its overall size.
 This can tell a potential investor a lot about the prospect of investing in the company, which we will look at in detail later.